hp123789/NCIS_Webscrape/README.md

 * Google Cloud API
   * The Google Cloud API is used only for translation purposes at this time converting any text from English to another language or vice versa.

+At the moment, the script searches Google for news articles given a search term and does so in multiple languages.
+The article text is then extracted and key words are extracted and searched for on a maritime crime database to search for matches.
+Given a match is found from the keywords, data about the vessel is extracted from the databases, organized, and inputted into a spreadsheet which can be read by a user.

 # Installation

 Uses Python 3.9